davidmeijer/molray/README.md

 # Description
 Small console app for creating simple space-filling depictions of molecules.

+This app is an extension of the raytracer in the Fable REPL: https://fable.io/repl/

 # Usage
 Directly call the command line interface project with path to SDF file as only argument, like:
 ```bash